-GROUP BALANCE SHEET AS AT 31 MARCH 2020
+GROUP BALANCE SHEET AS AT 31 MARCH 2021

 The Balance Sheet shows the value as at the Balance Sheet date of the assets and liabilities recognised by the Group.
 The net assets of the Group (assets less liabilities) are matched by the reserves held by the Group.
 Reserves are reported in two categories.
 The first category of reserves are Usable Reserves, i.e. those reserves that the Group may use to provide services, subject to the need to maintain a prudent level of reserves to deal with unforeseen events and any statutory limitations on their use (for example the Capital Receipts Reserve can only be used to fund capital expenditure or repay debt).
-The second category of reserves is those that the Group is not able to use to provide services.
-This category of reserves includes reserves that hold unrealised gains and losses (for example the Revaluation Reserve), where amounts would only become available to provide services if the assets were sold; as well as reserves that hold timing differences shown in the Movement in Reserves Statement line 'Adjustments between accounting basis and funding basis under regulations'.
+The second category of reserves that hold unrealised gains and losses (for example the Revaluation Reserve), where amounts would only become available to provide services if the assets were sold; as well as reserves that hold timing differences shown in the Movement in Reserves Statement line 'Adjustments between accounting basis and funding basis under regulations'.